На русском языке

 The conclusion that as the electric charge increases the system’s mass may decrease remains valid, however this applies not to the gravitational mass ~m_{g} , but to the inertial mass ~M of the system.

-The 4/3 problem, according to which the field mass found through the field energy is not equal to the field mass determined through the field momentum, and the problem of neutrino energy in an ideal spherical collapse of a supernova were considered in the article.
-[10] It was shown that in a moving body the excess mass-energy of the gravitational and electromagnetic fields is compensated by a lack of the mass-energy of the acceleration field and pressure field.
-The result is achieved by integrating the equation of motion and by calculating the conserved integral 4-vector of the energy-momentum of the system.
-Since this integral 4-vector must be equal to zero, in contrast to the ordinary 4-vector of the energy-momentum of the system, it imposes restrictions on the constant ~ \eta, located in the acceleration stress-energy tensor, and the constant ~ \sigma in the pressure stress-energy tensor.
-For these constants in case of the massive gravitationally bound system of particles and fields the relation is found which connects them with the gravitational constant and electric constant:
+The 4/3 problem, according to which field mass found through field energy is not equal to field mass determined through field flux, and the problem of neutrino energy in an ideal spherical collapse of a supernova were considered in the article.
+[10] It was shown that in a moving body excess mass-energy of gravitational and electromagnetic fields is compensated by a lack of mass-energy of acceleration field and pressure field.
+The result is achieved by integrating equation of motion and by calculating conserved integral vector of the system.
+Since this integral vector must be equal to zero, in contrast to ordinary 4-vector of energy-momentum of the system, it imposes restrictions on the constant ~ \eta, located in acceleration stress-energy tensor, and the constant ~ \sigma in pressure stress-energy tensor.
+For these constants in case of massive gravitationally bound system of particles and fields a relation is found which connects them with gravitational constant and electric constant:

 ~ \eta =\sigma= 3G - \frac {3q^2}{4\pi \varepsilon_0 m^2 } ,